spaceinventor/csh/README.md

 ## Installing

-Preferrably, you should use the provided Ubuntu Packages from Github's [Release Pages](https://github.com/spaceinventor/csh/releases)
+Preferably, you should use the provided Ubuntu Packages from Github's [Release Pages](https://github.com/spaceinventor/csh/releases)

 ## Build